 Today’s greatest real estate investors know it, and it’s about time you did, too: you need to spend money to make money.
 While it may sound counterintuitive, expenses are necessary for running a successful business, and capital expenditures are no exception.
-In fact, capital expenditures are nothing if not integral to running and scaling one’s own real estate company.
-It is, therefore, safe to assume that those who can budget their capital expenditures accordingly stand a better chance at realizing success.
+These expenses are nothing if not integral to running and scaling one’s own real estate company.
+It is safe to assume that those who can budget their costs accordingly stand a better chance of realizing success.

-Otherwise known in the investor community as CapEx, capital expenditure is a fancy way of describing the money spent to maintain one’s real estate business, or at least the houses it deals in.
-Or, as Investopedia so eloquently puts it, capital expenditures represent the “funds used by a company to acquire, upgrade, and maintain physical assets such as property, industrial buildings, or equipment.”
-More specifically, however, capital expenditure is generally used to simultaneously maintain and scale business operations through fixed assets.
+Capital expenditure is a fancy way of describing the money spent to maintain one’s real estate business.
+Or, as Investopedia so eloquently put it, capital expenditures represent the “funds used by a company to acquire, upgrade, and maintain physical assets such as property, industrial buildings, or equipment.”
+More specifically, CapEx is generally used to simultaneously maintain and scale business operations through fixed assets.

-From an accounting perspective, however, an expense is usually only considered a capital expenditure if it is used to improve an existing capital asset or business operations for at least a year.
-As a result, capital expenditures are often spread out over the duration of the asset’s lifespan.
-Instead of getting ahead of ourselves, however, capital expenditures are those “big ticket” items that are sure to need replacement every now and then.
-Roofs, driveways and appliances are a great example.
+An expense is usually only considered a capital expenditure if it is used to improve an existing capital asset or business operations for at least a year.
+As a result, CapEx is often spread out throughout the asset’s lifespan.
+Capital expenditures are those “big ticket” items that are sure to need replacement now and then.
+Roofs, driveways, and appliances are great examples.

 [ Learn how to analyze deals like a pro!
 Attend a FREE real estate class in your area to learn how to identify the most rewarding investment deals. ]

 Knowing how to calculate capital expenditures has less to do with predicting the future, and more to do with making an educated guess.
-As an investor, it’s not your job to know exactly what will go wrong and when, but rather roughly when things will eventually run their course and need replacing.
-That said, the single greatest way to come up with a capital expenditure budget is to compile a list of each “big ticket” item associated with your property and its reasonable lifespan.
-Not only that, but you’ll need to identify where each item is currently at in its own usable lifespan.
-Once you have identified each expenditure, simply divide its total replacement cost by the amount of years it’s reasonable to expect it to last.
+As an investor, it’s your job to know roughly when things will eventually run their course and need replacing.
+The best way to come up with a capital expenditure budget is to compile a list of each “big ticket” item and its reasonable lifespan.
+Not only that, but you’ll need to identify where each item is currently at in its usable lifespan.
+Once you have identified each expenditure, divide its total replacement cost by the number of years it’s reasonable to expect it to last.

-Capital expenditures are reserved for fixed assets, not the least of which are expected to be productive for the duration of their usable life.
-In other words, capital expenditures are long-term expenses specifically designed to help scale a company in one way or another.
+CapEx is reserved for fixed assets, not the least of which is expected to be productive for the duration of their usable life.
+Capital expenditures are long-term expenses specifically designed to help scale a company in one way or another.
 Regular maintenance, on the other hand, represents more of a short-term cost.
-Otherwise known as revenue costs, regular maintenance refers to costs related to revenue transactions or operating periods, not unlike the cost of goods sold or repairs and maintenance expense.
-More specifically, however, the differences between the two can be broken down by the following:
+Otherwise known as revenue costs, regular maintenance refers to costs related to revenue transactions or operating periods.
+More specifically, the differences between the two can be broken down by the following: